pbloem/gestalt.ink/probability-and-probability-density.md

 </figcaption>
 </figure>

 This is the distribution on the height of female soldiers in the US army [[1](#references)].
 The picture seems relatively straightforward.
-We have a mean, which is the most likely value and the likelihood of various values decays quickly as we move away from the mean, to the point that a height of 135cm or 295 cm is pretty unlikely.
+We have <span class="bc">a mean</span>, which is the most likely value and the likelihood of various values decays quickly as we move away from the mean, to the point that a height of 135cm or 195 cm is pretty unlikely.

 Now, if I were to ask you which of the two highlighted points had the higher probability, <span class="bc">the one at the peak of the distribution</span> or <span class="rc">the one just to the left of it</span>?
 What would you answer?